-Lost property will be displayed outside the office at the end of the week (otherwise it is located in the office.
+Lost property is stored in the office foyer.
 Please clearly name all items of clothing, drink bottles, lunch boxes etc to ensure they can be returned to the owner.
-Unclaimed items are donated to charity at the end of each term.

 The school operates Scholastic New Zealand Ltd Bookclub once a term and children benefit from discounted prices.
 The school also earns valuable bonus points which we use to purchase further resources for our school.

 Newsletters are sent out weekly via Hail and can be accessed on the school website in the NEWSLETTER section.

 Throughout the year we may ask for parent help for things such as sports trips, field trips, camp, and classroom activities.

 8:50am – 11:00am (Teaching) – with a 5-10 minute snack break at around 10am